-DCD-BDC.6 - Pack of 6 Brake on DC modules
+DCD-BDC.3 - Pack of 3 Brake on DC modules DCD-BDC.6 - Pack of 6 Brake on DC modules

 These images are actual size.

 USING SLOW AND STOP SECTIONS ADJACENT TO EACH OTHER:

 If an ABC SLOW section is directly followed by a STOP section, there will be a loco-length transition as the loco moves from the slow section to the stop section and the locomotive may seem to speed up slightly.
 To adjust for this, either adjust CV48 to introduce an "Acceleration delay" or just increase the CV3 Acceleration setting to a higher number (default for CV 3 is 12, try 12~16).